Value Betting in Poker

 What is a Value Bet?

 In the context of poker, a value bet is a fundamental strategy designed to extract the maximum amount of chips from opponents when you believe your hand is stronger than theirs.
 This bet aims to inflate the pot size under conditions where you hold a superior hand, thereby augmenting your winnings over numerous hands and sessions.
 To execute a successful value bet, a player must possess a nuanced understanding of their own hand strength, a keen read on their opponents, and an ability to forecast the range of hands an opponent might hold that would warrant a call.
+Additionally, understanding the betting limit is crucial for executing a successful value bet, as it dictates how much you can wager in each round.

 Understanding Hand Strength